Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Introduction

 \section{Introduction}

-Bus bunching is a common issue in modern urban public transportation systems.
-When two or more buses running on the same route traveling too closely, it will undermine service reliability and increase passengers' waiting time.
-Contrary to the simplistic explanation that buses bunch merely due to schedule deviations, real-world operations reveal a more nuanced mechanism: As rooted in dynamic interactions between road traffic conditions and passenger demand patterns\cite{bunching_wiki}.
-Specifically, bunching tends to emerge not directly at the peak of rush hours, but rather in the periods leading up to the following peaks.
-During these transitional windows, a sudden increase in passenger demand or a drop in average road speed can slow down a leading bus significantly—either due to longer boarding times or congestion-induced delays\cite{REZAZADA2024766}.
-Meanwhile, the following bus, facing fewer passengers or less congestion, begins to catch up.
-If the trailing bus eventually overtakes and becomes the new leader, it then inherits the higher demand at subsequent stops, once again slowing down.
-This self-reinforcing process—where the new leader is continuously penalized by higher demand—results in both buses alternately slowing and accelerating relative to one another, locking into a tight formation\cite{wu2017modelling}.
-Over time, such unstable headway dynamics degrade the entire service's temporal regularity.

-This phenomenon highlights the importance of designing such control strategies that could have high speed response not only to current headway but also to demand and speed conditions that evolve second frequently.
-Traditional methods, and even many RL-based approaches, often fail to capture the asynchronous, locally-triggered nature of these interactions\cite{wu2017modelling, wang2021reducing}.
-Our work addresses this gap by proposing a single-agent deep reinforcement learning framework tailored to realistic, timetable-based bus operations.
+Bus bunching remains a pervasive challenge in contemporary urban public transportation systems.
+This phenomenon occurs when two or more buses operating on the same route cluster together, thereby compromising service reliability and prolonging passenger waiting times.
+While often attributed simply to schedule deviations, empirical observations indicate a more intricate mechanism, driven by the dynamic interplay between traffic conditions and passenger demand \cite{bunching_wiki}.
+Notably, bunching tends to emerge not necessarily during peak rush hours, but often in the transitional intervals preceding them.
+During these periods, a sudden surge in passenger demand or a reduction in average road speed can significantly decelerate a leading bus, due to extended dwell times or congestion \cite{REZAZADA2024766}.
+Concurrently, the trailing bus, encountering fewer passengers or reduced congestion, begins to close the gap.
+If the trailing bus eventually overtakes the leader, it then inherits the heightened demand at subsequent stops, decelerating in turn.
+This self-reinforcing cycle where the new leader is persistently burdened by increased demand results in buses alternately decelerating and accelerating relative to one another, eventually converging into a stable cluster \cite{wu2017modelling}.
+Over time, such unstable headway dynamics deteriorate the overall temporal regularity of the service.
+This phenomenon underscores the critical importance of developing control strategies that can adapt in real-time not only to current headway but also to demand and speed conditions that exhibit high volatility.
+Traditional methods, as well as conventional reinforcement learning (RL)-based approaches, often fail to accommodate the asynchronous, event-driven nature of these interactions.

-Traditional approaches to mitigating bus bunching typically involve station-level control strategies such as schedule-based holding or headway-based regulation.
-While conceptually simple, these methods often assume idealized and static environments, making them brittle in the face of real-world uncertainties such as non-stationary demand\cite{REZAZADA2024766}, fluctuating traffic conditions, and heterogeneous bus schedules.
-More recently, MARL frameworks have been introduced to address the complex temporal dynamics of fleet coordination\cite{wang2020dynamic}.
-MARL allows each bus to learn its own policy based on local observations, and has shown promise in loop-line or circular route simulations where the number of vehicles and trips per vehicle are fixed throughout an episode.